Curved Page Divider

 The Age At Which Children End Up In Foster Care

 There are numerous circumstances why children are admitted into foster care, including abuse, neglect, or abandonment.
-At times, parents may have problems such as drug use, depression, or getting imprisoned; consequently, children get in safer conditions to leave home.
-The initial stage generally entails a notification to CPS.
+At times, parents may have problems such as drug use, depression, or getting imprisoned; consequently, children find it safer to leave home.
+The initial stage typically involves notifying CPS.
 If it finds out that the child is in danger, CPS may remove the child from the home and put the child in care.
-Then, courts are used to choose the best approach for a child throughout his or her life.
+Then, courts are used to choose the best approach for a child throughout their life.

 Foster Care Placement Process

-A critical component of the placement process includes matching the child with a foster family or facility that will meet the child's needs.
+A critical component of the placement process involves matching the child with a foster family or facility that can meet the child's specific needs.
 Social workers determine the child's requirements and identify the strengths of available foster families.
 Such factors are to be considered as they relate to the child's age, health conditions, educational demands, and language and cultural background, which are special factors.
-This aims to place a child in an environment with the greatest security and support.
+This aims to place a child in an environment with the best security and support.

 Role of Social Workers and Professionals

 Social workers and other professionals form the core of the foster care system.
-They conduct assessments, offer support to the child and the foster family simultaneously, and pursue the permanency plan, including the child's reunification with their biological family, adoption, or another permanent solution.
-They also facilitate services such as medical care and counseling and educate the child holistically.
+They conduct assessments, offer support to the child and the foster family simultaneously, and pursue the permanency plan, including the child's reintegration with their biological family, adoption, or another permanent solution.
+They also facilitate services such as medical care and counseling, and educate the child holistically.

 Meeting the Physical Needs of Foster Children